allegro/allegro.tech/_posts/2015-07-19-let-your-tests-tell-a-story.md

 and the Witcher books.
 Finally we’ve picked the Lord of the Rings, because everyone read the books or watched the movies.

 Once we’ve picked the domain, we needed to select characters that will suit our needs.
-They should be easy to remember and have traits that can be connected to application domain.
+They should be easy to remember and have traits that can be connected to application's domain.
 There should be a few characters, but each should have some unique set of attributes.
 After some time developers remember that these characters’ names have special meaning in context of usage.
+They can be easily reused in many tests, which removes unnecessary code duplication.

 In our case Gandalf is going to buy and sell things related to wizardry, like magic hats or staffs.
 Saruman posts items, which usually are of poor quality and we should not recommend them for other users.
 We’ve even picked a